 Dry heat in the summer with no thought of rain, going to the lake and swimming in crystal mountain water.

-Each season has its magic, the light in the winter brings clarity to everything you see.
-As a painter, each season brings its individuality and demands to recognized, admired, and loved as much as the season before it or the next season to come.
+Each season has its magic.
+The light in the winter brings clarity to everything you see.
+As a painter, each season brings its individuality and demands to be recognized, admired, and loved as much as the season before it or the next season to come.

 What is your favourite activity in Provence?